wamdam/backy2/README.md

 backy is designed to be as much unix-flavoured as possible.
 With defaults, it mostly behaves like *cp* but with all features.

+Other features:

+* Threaded writer: writes while data is read
+* Restore during Backup: You can restore any valid version even while backups are running.
+* RAM management: Backy runs on terabyte volumes with <100MB RAM typically (+SQL DB).
+* RAM management: Backy removes all data it has read from the kernel buffers/caches so that influence on cache performance is minimal.
+* Restore of invalid blocks/versions is possible for partial restores, warnings are logged.
+* Metadata from SQL can (and should) be exported and imported along with the backup

 ## Usage